Amarujo/LinuxScripts/README.md

 # LinuxScripts
-Assortment of linux bash scrips and other useful guides.
+Assortment of linux bash scripts and other useful guides.